Bhairavi: Legend

 Bhairavi is also a title for a female adept in Kundalini, Tantra.
 A yogini is a student of Tantra or an aspirant.
-A Bhairavi is one who has succeeded.
+A Bhairavi has succeeded in Tantra with the help of 64 yoginis.
+Yogini or Jogini are 64 in number.
+Yoginis, female supporting deities of Bhairavi.
+Bhairavi is the supreme leader of all 64 yoginis.
+Bhairav also has 52 supporting powers called 52 Bhairav.
 Bhairavi is the consort of Bhairava according to the Puranas and Tantras.
+In Tantra Shastra all 64 yogini, 52 Bhairav and 56 Kalve work together.